saturnlighting/literature-review/README.md

 “Street lighting is an additional factor that appear to improve cycling safety” (Reynolds et al. 2009).

+“Darkness without streetlights increases the probability of fatal injury by 110.9% in accidents compared to accidents occurring in daylight or darkness with streetlights” (Kim et al. 2007).

 “Injury accidents in on lit roads are reduced by 50%.
 The effect on fatal accidents is slightly larger.
 The effect during twilight is about